highmobility/hmkit-android/README.md

 Supported devices: Lollipop 5.0+ with chipset support for BLE peripheral mode, https://stackoverflow.com/questions/26482611/chipsets-devices-supporting-android-5-ble-peripheral-mode https://altbeacon.github.io/android-beacon-library/beacon-transmitter-devices.html - list of some devices.

 ### Compile core

-* If you wish to re compile the bt core, you need to install the NDK through Android SDK Manager(in SDK tools tab).
+To compile the bt core, you need to install the NDK through Android SDK Manager(in SDK tools tab).

 ```
 cd {PROJECT_DIR}/hmlink/src/main/jni
 ndk-build
 ```

-### Releasing
+### Release

 This project bundles all of the Android SDK packages: hmkit-android, hmkit-crypto and hmkit-utils.